Drew-CodeRGV/minirackdash/README.md

    ```

 4. **Follow the prompts:**
-   - Select environment (Production or Staging)
+   - Select environment (Production or Sandbox)
-   - Enter your Eero Network ID
+   - Enter your eero Network ID
-   - Provide email for API authentication
+   - Provide email for API authentication - Must be a registered API user!
    - Enter verification code from email

 5. **Access the dashboard:**